 Based on this calculation, Owens Community College students who receive federal financial aid and do not complete their classes during a semester could be responsible to repay a portion of the aid they received.

-Federal financial aid covered under this regulation includes the Federal Pell Grant, Iraq and Afghanistan Service Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct Stafford loans, and Federal Direct Parent PLUS loans.
+Federal financial aid covered under this regulation includes the Federal Pell Grant, Iraq and Afghanistan Service Grant, Federal Supplemental Educational Opportunity Grant, Federal Direct loans, and Federal Direct Parent PLUS loans.
 State grant and scholarship programs are not covered under this regulation but follow the College's institutional refund policy.

 Students who receive federal financial aid must "earn" the aid they receive by staying enrolled in and attending their classes.
 The amount of federal financial aid assistance the student earns is determined on a pro-rated basis.
 Students who withdraw or do not complete all registered classes during the semester may be required to return some of the financial aid they were awarded.

 For example, if the student completes 30 percent of the payment period, the student earns 30 percent of the aid he/she originally was scheduled to receive.
 This means that 70 percent of the studentís scheduled awards remain unearned and must be returned to the federal government.
 Once the student has completed more than 60 percent of the payment period, the student will earn all of his/her federal financial aid.

 The following formula is used to determine the percent of unearned aid that has to be returned to the federal government: